InterwebXplorer/Afinity-CSGO/README(UNGIT).md

 Afinity-CSGO [PUBLIC VERSION]
-Cheat software for counter strike global offensive [CS:GO] This Version is behind the current build and may be missing some features This cheat is a work in progress and unusable in its current state
+Cheat software for counter strike global offensive [CS:GO] This Version is behind the current build and may be missing some features This cheat is a work in progress and is unusable in its current state

 About Afinity
 Afinity is a cheat development team that builds cheats for video games